bps90/lectures-demo/README.md

 # Algorithms and Data Structures codes

-In those foldes, there are a bulk of basic algorithms and data sctructures.
+There are some algorithms and data structures in those foldes.
+We've used such codes in practical classes.

 ##### Codes
 Codes were extracted from [GeeksforGeeks](https://www.geeksforgeeks.org).